The skinny-dipping maverick shaking up the Bundesliga

 "No chance.
 Elsewhere they would have to engage an interpreter as well," jokes Kurt, who sports a white beard and a black beret, as he sits in the Come Inn Sport Bar.

-Next to Kurt sits Timo, an IT worker with his dog at his feet and a beer in hand.
+Next to Kurt sits Tibor, an IT worker with his dog at his feet and a beer in hand.

 The bar around them is decorated with Freiburg scarves and pictures of players.
 Its two television screens show a friendly Freiburg are playing during their mid-season training camp.